 “The adherents of this faith apparently look upon the Bible as a book dropped down from heaven, already translated into the King’s English, correct and infallible down to every dot and comma.” (p.
 196)

 “Today millions worship this version with a positive idolatry!” (p.
 196)

 The authors of the above quotes were obviously trying to stigmatize those who hold opposing views by characterizing their views in an exaggerated fashion.
 In some cases authors of quotes were not trying to maliciously frame those with differing views, but were simply trying to speculate as to why many conservative Christians were so adamant in opposing new translations.
 An example of this is the following quote from p.
 201: “Now some among us seem to assume the King James Version is inspired.”

 Lack of proof

 The area in which the book fails miserably is its lack of proof that recognized leaders that were sound in doctrine held to the inerrancy or inspiration of the KJV before 1950.
 Even though he includes some quotes from Spurgeon that favor the KJV, Faust was forced to acknowledge on p.
 130 that “Spurgeon did not appear to ever absolutely understand or embrace the infallibility of the AV.”

-In conclusion we believe that this book is deeply flawed and should not be considered for serious research.
+In conclusion, we believe that the premise of this book is deeply flawed and should not be considered for serious research.